-All Clojure editors connect to an external REPL process, either connecting to an externally started REPL or starting the REPL from the editor.
+All Clojure editors connect to an external run REPL process, either connecting to an existing process (connect) or starting a new process from the editor (jack-in).

 |jack-in||start an external REPL from the editor, injecting editor specific configuration and then connecting|

 Select from one of the following types of REPL's

 cider-jack-in-clj for Clojure on the JVM

 cider-jack-in-clj&cljs to start a REPL of both types (full stack)

 Once the REPL starts, evaluate expressions using the source code buffer.